Tribal Warrior Workshops

 Power Animals & Teachers

-There are two main types of spirits that we can consult with in our journeys; power animals, (also known as guardian spirits) or teachers in human form.
+They say there are two main types of spirits that we can consult with in our journeys; power animals / guardian spirits or teachers in human form.

-You can choose to engage with who or what you meet on your journey or you can simply move on.
+You could choose to engage with who or what you meet on your journey or you can simply move on.

 Your power animal represents the entire species of the animal that is protecting and helping you.
 Not just one eagle, kangaroo or squirrel protecting you rather the entire species of eagle, kangaroo or squirrel.